isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 This is a learning/reading exercise, with several tasks.
 You should repeat and run all the examples given in your system, **adapted to your case**, and check that you obtain equivalent results.

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **15th October 2024**.

 ## Conventions of this document

 In all commands, `$` indicates that it should be run at the operating system terminal.
 However, `$` is not part of the command and should not be included in the instruction.